 The primary activity of the Dominican Republic Stock Exchange has been the public trading of commercial paper and bond instruments.
 Since 1997, when the Dominican Republic Stock Exchange became a national exchange, only private sector commercial paper has traded on the Dominican Republic Stock Exchange.
-The trading volume in the Dominican Republic Stock Exchange has increased steadily since 2006, from approximately US\$47.7 million at December 31, 2006 to US\$1.1 billion at December 31, 2010.
+The trading volume in the Dominican Republic Stock Exchange has increased steadily since 2005, from approximately US\$38 million at December 31, 2005 (following its reopening on April 18, 2005 after it had been closed in 2004) to US\$768 million at December 31, 2009.